orchest/orchest/docs/source/getting_started/quickstart.md

 ## Data exploration

-Now that you have downloaded the data, the next pipeline step can explore it.
-Create another pipeline step with _Title_ `Data exploration` and _File path_ `explore-data.ipynb`, and connect the two pipeline steps.
+Now that you have downloaded the data, the next Pipeline Step can explore it.
+Create another Pipeline Step with _Title_ `Data exploration` and _File path_ `explore-data.ipynb`, and connect the two Pipeline Steps.

 ```{figure} ../img/quickstart/pipeline-two-steps.png
 :align: center